gjcooper/DTI-Presentation/slideshow.md

 .right-column[
 .center[### Further steps]

-If you have run a classification target `probtrackx` analysis then the FSL diffusion toolkit provides a couple more scripts:
+If you have run a classification target `probtrackx` analysis (which creates a seed\_to\_{target} file for each target mask used) then the FSL diffusion toolkit provides a couple more scripts:

-* `proj_thresh`: which converts seeds_to\_{target} values from the total numbers of samples to the proportion of samples reaching any target mask that is over a specified threshold.
+* `proj_thresh`: which converts seeds\_to\_{target} values from the total numbers of samples to the proportion of samples reaching any target mask that is over a specified threshold.

 * `find_the_biggest`: performs hard segmentation of the seed region based on the outputs of classification targets.
 ]